 Treatment for Neck Masses in Southern California

 Neck masses are atypical growths in your neck.
 Because there are many potential reasons for neck masses, ranging from cancer to benign growths, it’s important to get help from a skilled ENT specialist.
-At SCENT – Southern California Ear, Nose, and Throat in Long Beach, Los Alamitos, Huntington Beach, Newport Beach, and Torrance, California, the experts treat pediatric and adult neck masses with compassion and skill.
+At SCENT – Southern California Ear, Nose, and Throat in Long Beach, Los Alamitos, Huntington Beach, and Newport Beach, our experts are board-certified by the American Board of Otolaryngology and treat pediatric and adult neck masses with compassion and skill.
 Call the Southern California ENT office nearest you or book an appointment with online scheduling anytime.

 Neck masses are abnormal growths anywhere in your neck.
 They can occur at all ages.
 A neck mass can vary widely in size, from being so small that you can barely feel it to a significant large lump.